cezarec/lab/README.md

-# lab
+# This is my LAB repository
-For study purposes
+I use it only work study purposes.